nicotro/tp-final-react/README.md

-# Getting Started with Create React App
+# m2i training - React final TP

 Done with NodeJS & [Create React App](https://github.com/facebook/create-react-app).
 Install dependencies with **npm i** in both the front and the back directories.